StylarBot/Stylar-TS/README.md

 # Stylar-TS
-⚙️ Stylar-TS is a more experimental and advanced version of Stylar, written completely in TypeScript!
+⚙️ Stylar-TS is a more experimental and advanced version of Stylar, written completely in TypeScript!<br>
 **Written by [@benjisqt](https://github.com/benjisqt) and [@leocodes.](https://github.com/heyitsleo)**

 <div align="center">